-Article III: Prohibited Conduct;
+Article III: Prohibited Conduct

-3. Conduct - Rules and Regulations
+- 4. Conduct Rules and Regulations - Violation of any college or District policy, rule, or regulation published in hard copy such as a college catalog, handbook, etc. or available electronically on the college's or MCCCD website. - Violation of federal, state, or local law. - Use, possession, manufacturing, or distribution of illegal or other controlled substances except as expressly permitted by law.

-- Violation of any college or District policy, rule or regulation published in hard copy such as a college catalog, handbook, etc. or available electronically on the college's or MCCCD website. - Violation of federal, state or local law. - Use, possession, manufacturing or distribution of illegal or other controlled substances except as expressly permitted by law. - Illegal use, possession, manufacturing or distribution of alcoholic beverages or public intoxication.
+• Illegal use, possession, manufacturing, or distribution of alcoholic beverages or public intoxication.

-Article IV: Student Conduct Code Procedures:
+Article IV: Student Code of Conduct Procedures

-2. Sanctions
+9. Sanctions